Scoby Hotel: The Definitive Guide

 How large should the SCOBY hotel be?

-The size of the SCOBY hotel should be determined by the number SCOBYs you want to store in it.
+The size should be determined by the number SCOBYs you want to store in it.

 Do I need to keep the SCOBY hotel under special conditions?